neilbrown/edlib/README.md

 copybuf
 -------

-Similar im principle to "history", a copybuf pane can store a series of arbitrary slabs of text.
+Similar in principle to "history", a copybuf pane can store a series of arbitrary slabs of text.
 It is used to provide copy/paste functionality.

 server